-BAM’s ambition is to have a net positive impact on climate and resources in 2050.
-The Company aims to reduce its impact on the environment and people, by collaborating with the supply chain, encouraging innovative and digital thinking through its products, and realising benefits of circular business models.
-This chapter describes the Company’s performance towards creating a sustainable built environment from an environmental perspective.
-The sustainability strategy emphasises both climate change (see ‘Climate positive’) and resource constraints (see ‘Resource positive’).
+BAM’s ambition is to build sustainable environments that enhance people’s lives.
+BAM aims to reduce impact on the environment and people in three ways: by collaborating with its supply chain to enable change; by encouraging innovative and digital thinking through work, and by optimising the benefits of low carbon and circular business models.
+This chapter describes BAM’s performance towards creating a sustainable built environment from an environmental perspective, in the context of climate change, circularity and biodiversity.

-BAM focuses on reducing its own carbon emissions and helping others to reduce emissions more widely.
-Its carbon footprint is monitored by measuring carbon emissions using the greenhouse gas (GHG) protocol.
-The GHG protocol defines three scopes for greenhouse gas accounting and reporting purposes:
+BAM is focusing on reducing its carbon emissions and helping others to reduce emissions more widely.
+BAM’s carbon footprint is monitored by measuring carbon emissions using the greenhouse gas (GHG) protocol.
+This defines three scopes for greenhouse gas accounting and reporting purposes: